 Meeting Mark was a highlight and he is proud of his heritage, but I would say THE highlight of the trip for me, a former social sciences teacher and sociology professor, was my visit to the Bishop Museum.
 I was fortunate enough to make it on the last days of the Bishop Museum’s exhibit of “The Healer Stones of Kapaemahu.”
 The exhibit explored the māhū culture, legendary individuals of dual spirits, who brought healing arts from Tahiti to Hawai’i.

 Simply put, the Bishop Museum dedicated an entire building to this exhibit.
 It brought to light the history of the two spirited individuals throughout Hawaiian history.
 It also brought visitors up to a more modern day history, telling of the ordeals of the LGBTQ community in the ’60s and ’70s and up to present day.
 It was a pleasure to spend hours at the Bishop Museum, especially in this exhibit.
 It was inspiring and sad as you were able to learn about the history, but then you realized there is nothing like this on the mainland with the Native Americans / Indigenous peoples.
 We all know they had similar two spirited individuals, but it has been washed away and not really talked about anymore.
 It was so refreshing and moving to see a state really have no issue about broadcasting such a history for all to see and embrace that history as well as pointing out the wrong-doings of the state, the government, the culture.
 Here is a link to a longer PBS coverage (56 minutes) of the “The Healer Stones of Kapaemahu”.
-That PBS video also covers many of the parts of the exhibit, like one where drag performers or men in drag could be arrested for being in women’s clothing because they were deceiving others, unless they wore a pin that said “I Am A Boy”.
+That PBS video also covers many of the parts of the exhibit, like one where drag performers or men in drag could be arrested for being in women’s clothing because they were deceiving others (Intent to Deceive Law), unless they wore a pin that said “I Am A Boy”.
 I’m inserting the shorter (9 minute) video that was played in the museum exhibit for all to see, a shorter and easier to consume version.
 It’s so well done and truly educational and moving.

 Once again, this exhibit is no longer present at the Bishop Museum, but I seriously think it would be a great exhibit to do a national tour, maybe even doing a different major US city each year for Pride.
 Fortunately we do have the longer PBS coverage.